mspnp/aks-fabrikam-dronedelivery/09-workload.md

 ## Steps

-> :book: The Fabrikam Drone Delivery app team is about to conclude this journey, but they need an app to test their new infrastructure.
-For this task they've picked out the formerly known [Microservices Reference Implementation](https://github.com/mspnp/microservices-reference-implementation).
-From now on, the Fabrikam Drone Delivery Shipping application is a sample application that consists of several microservices.
+> :book: The Fabrikam Drone Delivery app team is now ready to install the workloads in their new AKS cluster.
+This workloads are the Fabrikam Drone Delivery Shipping application is an solution that consists of several microservices.
 Because it's a sample, the functionality is simulated, but the APIs and microservices interactions are intended to reflect real-world design patterns.
 >
 >  - Ingestion service.
 Receives client requests and buffers them.
 >  - Workflow service.
 Dispatches client requests and manages the delivery workflow.